MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-overview.md

 #### 2 - Store rows in the last

-This **required** setting determines the time period in which *all* rows in that period are included in the dataset.
-For example, if you specify 5 years, your dataset will store the last five years of data up to the most recent refresh.
+This **required** setting determines the period in which *all* rows in that period are included in the dataset table.
+For example, if you specify 5 years, your table will store the last five full years of data up to the most recent refresh of a complete period.
 Rows older than this period are deleted from the dataset in the next refresh.
-This setting effectively determines the oldest data available in the dataset and will determine available rows in reporting.
+This setting effectively determines the entire range of data available in the dataset table by row date/time.

 #### 3 - Refresh rows in the last

-This setting is **required**, and it's one of the most important.
-This setting determines the time period in which all rows in that period are refreshed.
-For example, if you specify 7 days, all rows in the last seven days up to the current refresh operation time are refreshed.
-Rows older than seven days are are excluded from the next refresh.
+This setting is **required**.
+This setting determines the time period in which all rows with a date/time in that period are included in the latest partition and refreshed.
+For example, if you specify 7 days, all rows with a date/time in the last seven days up to the current refresh operation time are refreshed.
+Rows older than seven days are moved to the previous partition and excluded from the refresh.
 The majority of system resources used during a refresh operation are consumed for this period.
-Be sure to specify a time period in which the most important new and updated rows at the data source are within this period.
-It's also important this not be such a long period that system resources are used unnecessarily refreshing rows that have not updated within the period.
+Be sure to specify a period in which the most important new and updated rows at the data source are within this period.
+It's important this not be such a long period that system resources are used unnecessarily refreshing rows that have not been updated or added within the period.

 #### 4 - Detect data changes

 This setting is optional.
-Incremental refresh of ten days is more efficient than full refresh of five years.
+Incremental refresh of ten days is more efficient than a full refresh of five years.
 However, it's possible to do even better.
-With the **Detect data changes** option, you can select a date/time column to be used to identify and refresh only those days where the data has changed.
-This assumes such a column exists in the source system, which is typically for auditing purposes.
+With the **Detect data changes** option, you can select a date/time column used to identify and refresh only those days where the data has changed.
+This assumes such a column exists in the data source, which is typically for auditing purposes.
 This should *not* be the same column used to partition the data with the RangeStart/RangeEnd parameters.
 The maximum value of this column is evaluated for each of the periods in the incremental range.
 If it hasn't changed since the last refresh, there's no need to refresh the period.
 In this example, this could potentially further reduce the days incrementally refreshed from ten to around two.

 The current design requires that the column to detect data changes is persisted and cached into memory.
 The following techniques can be used to reduce cardinality and memory consumption: